Current Deakin Students

-Consider your first year as a taster to find out what areas interest you most - choose your areas of interest and enrol in the level 1 units from at least two Major sequences, and up to four electives.
+Consider your first year as a taster to find out what areas interest you most - choose your areas of interest and enrol in the level 1 units from at least 2 Major sequences, and up to 4 electives.
 After your first year, you will know the areas of study that interest you the most.
 By the time your start your second year, you will be ready to decide on which majors and/or minors you want to complete in your degree.

 All students enrolled in the Bachelor of Arts are required to complete at least one of the Arts major sequences listed below.

 Not all major sequences are available via Campus study at Warrnambool.
 Students undertaking units in major sequences that are not available in Campus mode at their home campus may enrol in Cloud (online) offerings of those units.